ndau/ndau/cmd/ndauapi/README.md

 _Returns the history of changes to a value of a system variable._

-The history includes the timestamp, new value, and transaction ID of each change to the account's balance.
+The history includes the timestamp, new value, and transaction ID of each change to the value.
 The result is reverse sorted chronologically from the current time, and supports paging by time.